nautobot/nautobot/docs/installation/4-http-daemon.md

 # cp contrib/gunicorn.py /opt/netbox/gunicorn.py
 ```

 You may wish to edit this file to change the bound IP address or port number, or to make performance-related adjustments.
+See [the Gunicorn documentation](https://docs.gunicorn.org/en/stable/configure.html) for the available configuration parameters.

 ## systemd Configuration